Robert Joel: Acting career

 He starred in Blue Summer (1973) with Bo White and again with White in A Very Natural Thing (1974) under the name Robert Joel.
 Joel played the lead, David, a gay ex-monk, who finds love in New York City.
 The film has been viewed as being the first film to show gay love.
 His other co-stars were Curt Gareth, Jay Pierce, and Vito Russo, who went on to write The Celluloid Closet.
 Joel also appeared in Russ Meyer's Up!
-(1976), Little Murders (1971), Barbara (1970), Arthur Kopit's Indians on Broadway, and a 1971 PBS television drama, They.
+(1976), Barbara (1970), and a 1971 PBS television drama, They.

 Playwright

 He wrote one-act plays, one of which, Triptych, was presented in 1990 at the Glenn Wallichs Theater at the University of the Redlands, and was directed by Kent Paul.

 Later life and death

 He moved to Riverside where he wrote plays and taught.
 He worked for the AIDS Project, coordinating the work of volunteer therapists who worked with persons with AIDS and their families.
 He died in 1992 of AIDS.
 A panel honoring him appears on the AIDS memorial quilt.